zannads/BevarMejo/docs/building.md

 cmake --build builds/releases/your_version --config Release
 ```

-For full results reproduction, the following versions are required: `v24.04.00`, `v24.06.00`, `v24.10.00`, `v24.11.00`, `v24.12.00`, and `latest`.
+The following versions are required for full results reproduction: `v24.04.00`, `v24.06.00`, `v24.10.00`, `v24.11.00`, `v24.12.00`, and `latest`.

 ## Troubleshooting

 ### Common Issues

 - **CMake not found**: Ensure CMake is installed.
 On Windows, it comes with Visual Studio.
-- **Library not found**: Verify all libraries are in the correct locations and Vcpkg installation completed successfully.
+- **Library not found**: Verify all libraries are in the correct locations and the Vcpkg installation completed successfully.
 - **Permission errors (macOS/Linux)**: You may need `sudo` for some installation commands.
 - **Python version issues**: Ensure you're using Python 3.12 for best compatibility.

 ## What's Next?

-Once installation is complete, you'll be ready to run optimization problems!
+Once installation is complete, you'll be ready to run optimisation problems!
 Check out the usage guide for examples of how to use the software.

 ---